FAFSA Deadlines Rundown for 2023-24

 3 Key Changes to the FAFSA

-The Consolidated Appropriations Act passed in December 2020 included several major student aid provisions, which will take effect during the 2023-24 FAFSA cycle.
+The Consolidated Appropriations Act passed in December 2020 included several major student aid provisions.
 The legislation is designed to make higher education more accessible and affordable for underrepresented students and students of color.

-1. The FAFSA Will Be Shorter and More User-Friendly
+1. The FAFSA Is Now Shorter and More User-Friendly

 Over the last decade, advocates of FAFSA simplification have made strong efforts to reduce the number of questions required to complete the application.

-The FAFSA currently contains 108 questions, which many have argued deter students and families from completing the application and receiving the aid for which they qualify.
-After years of legislative inaction, lawmakers are aiming to reduce the FAFSA to just 36 questions.
+The FAFSA previously contained 108 questions, which many argued deterred students and families from completing the application and receiving the aid for which they qualified.